Toshihiro Nagoshi: Development of Yakuza and company promotions

-Establishment of Nagoshi Studio
+Departure from Sega

 In October 2021, it was announced that Nagoshi would be leaving both Sega and Ryu Ga Gotoku Studio along with series director Daisuke Sato.
 The series producer and writer Masayoshi Yokoyama would become the new studio head in place of Nagoshi who was in the position since the beginning.

-Nagoshi, Daisuke Sato, and several former Sega employees established the company Nagoshi Studio, which is the subsidiary of NetEase.
+Nagoshi, Daisuke Sato, and several former Sega employees would soon establish Nagoshi Studio, a subsidiary of NetEase.
+The studio's first video game, Gang of Dragon, was shown at The Game Awards 2025.
+In March 2026, it was reported that NetEase would stop funding the game's development.
+In May 2026, the website of Nagoshi Studio and YouTube channel were removed, and multiple events cast Gang of Dragon's future in doubt.

 Personal life

-Nagoshi grew up in Shimonoseki, Yamaguchi, in a small port town.
+Nagoshi grew up in a small port town of Shimonoseki, Yamaguchi.
 He had a close relationship with his grandmother more than anyone else.
 His father was known to be in perpetual debt, something for which Nagoshi was frequently ostracized by other children.
 As an adult, he elected to leave his hometown for Tokyo and enroll into Tokyo Zokei University.
 Nagoshi has said that his interest in video games and game development was sparked when his girlfriend at the time gave him a Famicom with a copy of Super Mario Bros..
 After gradually working his way up at Sega, he decided to return to his hometown in an effort to repay all of his father's numerous debts.
 In a tragic turn of events, a fire burned down his childhood home and claimed the life of his grandmother.
 His parents were physically unscathed, though his mother was left mentally scarred to such an extreme extent that she allegedly could not even recognize her own family.
 As a result of this, Nagoshi's relationship with his father deepened.
 Nagoshi has said that these events served as the primary source of inspiration for Yakuzas narrative.

 Asked about his personal appearance, fashion style and how it changed over time, Nagoshi says he adapts to what his current girlfriend is into.